 50-year-old female presented with bilateral high energy fractures due to a motor vehicle accident with prolonged extrication.
 The patient suffered from right open comminuted distal femoral fracture and tibial plateau fracture and left closed comminuted femoral shaft fracture.

-Day 1: Irrigation and debridement of the right femur was carried out along with placement of a large external fixator bridge for temporary stabilisation.
-The left femur was stabilised using a retrograde IM nail locked statically with screws.
+Day 1: Irrigation and debridement of the right femur was carried out along with placement of a large external fixator bridge for temporary stabilization.
+The left femur was stabilized using a retrograde IM nail locked statically with screws.

 Day 3: The external fixator bridge was removed and open reduction internal fixation was performed on the distal right femur.
 STIMULAN